boxyhq/website/docs/jackson/sso-providers/google.md

 ![img alt](/img/sso-providers/google/5.png)

-From the next scree, click **User access** to configure the application to allow users to login.
+From the next screen, click **User access** to configure the application to allow users to log in.

 ![img alt](/img/sso-providers/google/6.png)